wizzat/arsimto/README.md

 1. What are all the assets related to each other?
 2. What is some data about the asset?

+A concrete example, since the above might be difficult to understand: I want a list of all Production Database servers in Oregon along with their IP addresses and total RAM configured on the system.

-I want to tie the tool into other tools like Nagios, Ansible, and various dashboards I'm creating (for Grafana, for example).
+This would help me decide what further scripts should be run on that intersection to tie the output of the tool into other tools like Nagios, Ansible, and various dashboards I'm creating (for Grafana, for example).
 Therefore the tool needs an extremely simple and obvious API that's immediately understood by competent technical professionals.

 The Solution
 ============